RajeshAliasHarinarayan/bunny-birthday-bash/README.md

 - Vanilla JavaScript

 ### 💡 Author
-Developed by Hippo 🦛 (yep, that’s me in the game getting whacked!)
-A personal project created to celebrate a close friendship, blending creativity, emotion, and code.
+Developed by Hippo 🦛 (yep, that’s me in the game getting whacked!).
+A personal project created to celebrate a close friendship—blending creativity, emotion, and code.